FAQs

 Will I need a parking pass?

-Can you change routes once you’ve booked?
+Can I change routes once I’ve booked?

-Can I get a refund?
+Can I get a refund if I can’t ride?

 If you do need to withdraw or cancel, we are able to offer you a change of name or a deferred entry to our next event.
 Please contact enquiries@tourdemanc.co.uk with your details.